szagyarorszag/sis2dg/dns_shop_pipeline/README.md

 ## Why DNS Shop Kazakhstan?

-DNS Shop is a major electronics retailer in Kazakhstan with a dynamic website that:
+DNS Shop is a major electronics retailer in Kazakhstan(actually Russian) with a dynamic website that:
 - Uses JavaScript rendering for product listings
 - Implements infinite scroll for loading products
 - Contains rich product data (prices, ratings, availability)